whachoe/rombit-symfony-docker/README.md

 # rombit-symfony-docker
-Base containers for our symfony-setup
+Base containers for our development CI in Rombit.
+Use `./build.sh` to build the containers and upload them to [Dockerhub](hub.docker.com)

 ## Containers